dotnet/docs/docs/core/deploying/trimming/prepare-libraries-for-trimming.md

 Trim warnings in a library can be found with either of the following methods:

 * Enabling project-specific trimming using the `IsTrimmable` property.
-* Creating a sample app that uses the library, and enabling trimming for the sample app.
+* Creating a trimming test app that uses all the APIs in the library, and enabling trimming for the test app.

 We recommend using both approaches.
 Project-specific trimming is convenient and shows trim warnings for one project, but relies on the references being marked trim-compatible to see all warnings.
-Trimming a sample app is more work, but shows all warnings.
+Trimming a test app is more work, but shows all warnings.

 ### Enable project-specific trimming